aumcode/nfx/Guides/DataAccess/README.md

 ## Building Blocks: Rows, Schema, FieldDefs

-Any POCO (Plain CLR) class instance may be used to access data, as data stores are just interfaces, for example:  `MyCar car = MyApp.Data.GetCarsByDriver("Frank-123");`, as the function in the proceeding example may return a domain object "MyCar".
+Any POCO (Plain CLR) class instance may be used to access data, as data stores are just interfaces, for example:  `MyCar car = MyApp.Data.GetCarsByDriver("Frank-123");`, as the function in the preceding example may return a domain object "MyCar".

 NFX.DataAccess.CRUD namespace provides a very convenient base for business logic/domain models